WARNING: This article may contain content that is disturbing to some. Reader discretion is advised.

 In the final report, it was noted that the Taskforce did not have the investigative power or authority to take direct action against members of the Defence Force.
 Instead, abuse matters were referred back to Defence to take action “where possible or appropriate”.

-In regards to cases of sexual abuse at ADFA in the 1990s, the Taskforce consulted with the Australian Capital Territory Policing (ACT Policing) Criminal Investigations.
+In regard to cases of sexual abuse at ADFA in the 1990s, the Taskforce consulted with the Australian Capital Territory Policing (ACT Policing) Criminal Investigations.
 The police said unless the victims consented to their allegations being referred to the civilian police, they would not initiate contact with them.

 The final report also suggested victims of abuse did not want or even support the idea of a royal commission.
 The Taskforce came to this conclusion after speaking with former sex discrimination commissioner Elizabeth Broderick.